 Our Full Mouth Restoration Process

 If you are tired of your loose dentures, or are tired of your poor dentition and think you need full mouth restoration or reconstruction, we will provide a comprehensive oral examination.
-During your exam Dr. De Andrade will examine your mouth to determine the extent of the issues at hand that are currently causing you pain or discomfort.
+During your exam our doctors will examine your mouth to determine the extent of the issues at hand, and what might currently be causing you pain or discomfort.
 From our initial oral exam we will then discuss the treatment options that we can perform in order to correct your oral health issues.

 Once we have obtained all information relevant to your case, we will then develop a comprehensive, step-by-step treatment plan to correct all of the problems in your mouth and complete your full mouth reconstruction.
 We take pride in making sure you understand all the procedures described to you prior to any treatment.
 It is our goal at Anthem Periodontics and Dental Implants to inform our patients as much as possible prior to any work.
 We want to make sure you understand the risks and benefits of the recommended procedures and treatments.